preeti999/Apply_for_internship/README.md

 # Internshala project
-It is an Automation script using Puppeteer and Node.js which will help you to apply for the internship on Internshala.
+It is an Automation script written using Puppeteer and Node.js which will help you to apply for the internship on Internshala.

 #### STEPS INCLUDE
 1. Open Internshala